 The National Flag of Austria has three equal horizontal bands of red, white, and red.
 The triband is based on the coat of arms of the Babenberg dynasty, recorded in the 13th century.

 According to the legend, the flag was first invented by Duke Leopold V of a result of his fighting during the Siege of Acre.
 After a fierce battle, his white surcoat was totally doused in blood.
 When he removed his belt, the cloth underneath stayed unstained, revealing the combination of white-red-white.
 So taken was he by this particular sight that he embraced the colors and scheme as his banner.

 Since 1965, October 26th has been celebrated as Austrian National Day.
-Ten years earlier in 1955, the country had declared its permanent neutrality and came to be known as the Second Republic of Austria.
+In 1955, the country had declared its permanent neutrality and came to be known as the Second Republic of Austria.

 The National Day of Austria is celebrated with great enthusiasm and pride.
 This day is an occasion to promote patriotism and national unity.
 On this special day, the Austrian National Flag is hoisted at all public and private buildings.
 Memorial ceremonies are held across the country, federal museums offer free entry to visitors.

 A very unique tradition on National Day is the “fitness marches” (Fit-Märsche).
 These are long fitness walks organized throughout the country and attract thousands of tourists and citizens each year.
 The aim of this is to promote fitness and raise awareness of a healthy lifestyle.

 The day begins with special prayers for peace, progress, and stability in the region.
 The center of independence day celebrations is Vienna, the country’s capital city.

 The celebrations start with a flag raising ceremony, followed by a huge military parade including the display of advanced armories and war tanks.
 Thousands of Austrians including outside tourists as well, head out to the capital city to see the military parades and special performances.